Nikolay-Klimontov/Ein/README.md

 # Ein
-Small real-time rendering engine that wants to be a small game engine
+Small game engine that wants to be a big game